rajishere9/cyberpunk-snake/README.md

-# Cyberpunk Snake Game
+# Cyberpunk Snake Game 🐍💻

-A modern Snake game with cyberpunk aesthetic styling.
+A modern Snake game with cyberpunk aesthetic styling built using HTML5 Canvas, JavaScript, and CSS.

+## About
+This project is a retro-style Snake game reimagined with a futuristic cyberpunk theme.
+It features:
+- Classic Snake gameplay mechanics with a modern twist
+- Neon cyberpunk color scheme and visual effects
+- Local storage for high score persistence
+- Responsive design that works on desktop browsers

+Perfect for web development learners, JavaScript enthusiasts, and retro gaming fans looking for a stylish twist on a classic game.
+The clean, modular code makes it easy to understand and customize.

 ![Game Screenshot](screenshot.png)